 Alan Montroso

 His work has appeared in postmedieval and Arthuriana, as well as a number of edited collections.
-In 2017, Dr. Montroso earned the Writing in the Disciplines Distinguished Graduate Student Teaching Award, and he cultivated this expertise at GW and NOVA teaching literature and writing courses guided by such exciting themes from “Myths of Britain” and “Monsters and Marvels” to nature writing and posthumanism.
-After joining the faculty at UMD, he has honed his pedagogy through courses in Academic and Professional Writing as well as Special Topics in Shakespeare and, this coming fall, Reading and Writing Disability.
+After joining the faculty at UMD in 2020, he has honed his pedagogy through courses in Academic and Professional Writing as well as Special Topics in Shakespeare, Reading and Writing Disability, and Film, Form, and Culture.
+In 2024, Dr. Montroso earned the Excellence in Teaching Award from UMD’s Academic Writing Program.

-Dr. Montroso’s research brings together ecocriticism, posthumanism, and disability theory to excavate the stories of marginalized figures in medieval literature whose embeddedness within their environs has led to the development of unique bodily capacities that engender alternative modes of being in the world.
+Dr. Montroso’s research brings together ecocriticism, posthumanism, and disability theory to excavate the stories of marginalized figures from caves and other subterranean spaces in medieval literature.
+He argues that their embeddedness within their environs has led to the development of unique bodily capacities that engender alternative modes of being in the world.

 Publications